 Is Tooth Removal Required?

-- Fractured Tooth: Extracting a tooth that is broken beyond repair.
+- Fractured Tooth: If a tooth is broken beyond repair, extraction might be required to prevent discomfort or complications.

 The Treatment Plan

-A tooth extraction is conducted by a dentist or oral surgeon and typically takes place in a single office visit.
+A tooth extraction is performed by a dentist or oral surgeon and usually takes place in just one office visit.

 Looking for Solutions